-A major draw for business and leisure travellers, the hotel’s first-rate location allows guests to reach many of the city’s major attractions with ease, including Corcovado, the Sugarloaf Mountain, the historical and financial centre of Centro (Downtown), Tijuca Forest and the best beaches, in addition to the bustling and authentic Carioca nightlife of Lapa.
+A major draw for business and leisure travellers, the hotel’s first-rate location allows guests to reach many of the city’s major attractions with ease, including Corcovado, the Sugarloaf Mountain, the historical and financial center of Centro (Downtown), Tijuca Forest and the best beaches, in addition to the bustling and authentic Carioca nightlife of Lapa.

-Business travellers can also access translation and secretarial services at the property, in addition to an executive meeting room with a private balcony, where guests can enjoy coffee breaks while taking in views of Christ the Redeemer.
+Business travelers can also access translation and secretarial services at the property, in addition to an executive meeting room with a private balcony, where guests can enjoy coffee breaks while taking in views of Christ the Redeemer.

 Although Santa Teresa is one of Rio’s safest neighborhoods, the hotel also boasts a permanent private security team and 24-hour surveillance.